lriverawong/django-k8-dev/README.md

     - postgresql gcp setup
     - serve static content using CDN
     - local dev using minikube and port forwarding and hot reloading
+- Autoscaling
+    - run application in cloud
+    - run a second server on GCP and use it with docker to constantly ping main server and test autoscaling

 ## Development Notes
 - Using DB as a service provides features that can be hard to implement and manage well